ajdlm/google-books-search/README.md

 ## Author

-Antonio de las Morenas -- responsible for coding the app (having started with a boilerplate that already had node, express and react set up)
+Antonio de las Morenas -- responsible for coding the app (having started with a boilerplate that already had Node.js, Express.js and React set up)